 - Tolbutamide (Orinase)

-The information contained in the post is for general purpose only and shouldn’t be considered medical advice or an alternative to medical advice.
+The information contained in the post is for general purposes only and shouldn’t be considered medical advice or an alternative to medical advice.

 Are Cashews Good for Your Health?

 YES!
-IN MODERATION, The Cashew nut kernels have a lot of health benefits and it’s Good for your Heathy.
-The cashew nuts may help you: control weight, improve heart health, lower blood pressure, lower cholesterol levels, be good for brain health and boost brain function, improve the immune system, help strengthen bones, prevent and control diabetes,… You can eat 15–30 cashew nuts a day for a primary source of fat and a secondary source of protein.
+IN MODERATION, Cashew nut kernels have a lot of health benefits and it’s Good for your Healthy.
+Cashew nuts may help you: control weight, improve heart health, lower blood pressure, lower cholesterol levels, be good for brain health and boost brain function, improve the immune system, help strengthen bones, and prevent and control diabetes,… You can eat 15–30 cashew nuts a day as a primary source of fat and a secondary source of protein.
 Cashews have many advantages, but one of the most compelling is their high nutritional value.
 Cashew Kernels contain omega-6 and omega-3 fatty acids,… which are considered to be healthy fats.
 Having a balanced intake of these acids is beneficial to your health.
 Cashew also contains several vitamins and minerals, including vitamin E, copper, manganese, and phosphorous.
 Cashews are a nutrient-dense food that contains a variety of vitamins and minerals, as well as healthy fats.
 Like most nuts, cashews may also help improve your overall health.